Student Experiences

 Participating in the Winter Research Program at the RD Milns Antiquities Museum provided me with an invaluable opportunity to improve my research skills in a discipline-specific setting and gain both knowledge and experience in the area of collections and object handling.
 It was the perfect experience to challenge and expand the skills I developed in my undergraduate and get a taste of what it’s like to participate in a more thorough research project.

-Isabella Zust-Sullivan, Bachelor of Arts (Honours) student, UQ
+Isabella Zust-Sullivan, Bachelor of Arts (Honours) graduate, UQ

 Internships